Integrity My Story

 The death of the band director from the former African-American school opened up a job for me in my hometown.
 Mom, Dad, and I started a travelling singing/preaching ministry called, “The Phifers.”
 I knew I was headed for the church, but it seemed wise to teach for a time and really finish my bachelor’s degree with real life experience.
 This afforded me a 4-year apprenticeship with Mr. N. Stanley Balch which has proved invaluable to me in the years since.
 I also did not want to go into the ministry as a single man.
 I was preaching almost once a week and learning how to put music together in church.
 I also produced Christmas and Easter choir cantatas at the West Helena Assembly.

-In 1973, in the process of this ministry, I met Freeda when we came to her church in Houston.
+In 1973, in the process of this ministry, I met Freeda when we came to her church in the little town of Houston, Arkansas.
 We married in 1974 and she started playing with us while holding down her first teaching job in Helena.
 We were made for each other as time continues to prove, year after year.

 1974 / 1975